 This project is the first of its kind in Georgia, providing some of the country’s only plant-based raw vegan cuisine, for a price.
 Namu’s fare is prepared from raw, organic ingredients and is completely free from meat, dairy, gluten, sugar, and table salt.
-Until Namu’s cafe opens, its products will mostly be available by delivery or in some partner businesses, but on Fridays and occasional other days, Namu organizes events centered around its food.
+Namu has a cafe to dine in, but you can also get their food delivered.

 Mama Terra – Veggie Corner

 More affordable than some of its competitors, Mama Terra is a cozy, warm place with cheap vegetarian, and even some raw vegan, dishes on offer.
 Located in the Sololaki area on the Old Town’s edge, this is a brief walk from Liberty Square.

 One of the city’s most beloved vegetarian spots, this cafe is actually pescatarian, offering a few food dishes, alongside more plentiful vegetarian and vegan options.
 Even in an eccentric neighborhood (the cafe is located directly across from the Anchiskhati Basilica, next to the Rezo Gabriadze Marionette Theater’s quirky leaning tower), Leila stands out for its memorable interior design.